 It has been observed that people decorate trees with lights (electric bulbs & tubes) on occasions of marriages or other functions.
 Few Petrol Pump owners are also in the habit of loading the trees in front of Petrol pumps with decorative electric lights.
 This practice is very harmful to the health of trees & vegetation.
-It disturbs the life cycle of tree and hampers its growth & vitality.
+It disturbs the life cycle of tree and hampers its "Patience and time can be your two best friends" growth & vitality.
 Petrol pump owners and other citizens of Chandigarh are requested not to resort to such activities.
 Strict action will be taken by the Horticulture Wing of Engineering Department against the persons responsible for fixing lights on trees & shrubs.